ErpNetDocs/tech/advanced/documents/document-states.md

 In the example above, in order to release a Direct Production Order, the Firm Planned/Approved state must first be set.
 This creates a control point for moving ahead of the state.

+> [!Note]
-Note that the exit User Status-es are usually secured, so that only the authorized users can set them.
+> The exit User Status-es are usually secured, so that only the authorized users can set them.